ME-ICA/tedana/CONTRIBUTING.md

 If your pull request is not yet ready to be merged, please also include the **[WIP]** prefix.
 This tells the development team that your pull request is a "work-in-progress", and that you plan to continue working on it.
+We request that you do not use the Draft PR feature at this time, as it interferes with our Continuous Integration tool, Travis.

 You can also combine the tags above, for example if you are updating both a test and the documentation: **[TST, DOC]**.